 \subsection{Ellipsoid fitting takes sextic time}

 Obtaining sufficient samples from an API-protected language model is only the first step in finding the model ellipse.
 It turns out that the second step, fitting an ellipse to the samples, is prohibitively expensive computationally.
-Both the SVD-based and ellipsoid-specific fitting methods discussed in the previous section typically require \(O(d^6)\) time, the time required to solve \(O(d^2)\) equations of \(O(d^2)\) variables~\citep{Carlini2024StealingPO}.
-Faster methods, such as those based on Strassen's algorithm (\(\approx O(n^{2.807})\)), are possible in the non-ellipsoid-specific case, but the absolute lower bound for such speedups is \(O(n^2)\) (whether this bound is tight is an open question in computer science), which still leaves us with a complexity at least \(O(d^4)\).
-The best known ellipsoid-specific method still requires \(O(d^6)\) time and \(O(d^4)\) space~\citep{Lin2016FastME}.
+Both the SVD-based and ellipse-specific fitting methods discussed in the previous section typically require \(O(d^6)\) time, the time required to solve \(O(d^2)\) equations of \(O(d^2)\) variables~\citep{Carlini2024StealingPO}.
+Faster methods, such as those based on Strassen's algorithm (\(\approx O(n^{2.807})\)), are possible in the non-ellipse-specific case, but the absolute lower bound for such speedups is \(O(n^2)\) (whether this bound is tight is an open question in computer science), which still leaves us with a complexity at least \(O(d^4)\).
+The best known ellipse-specific method still requires \(O(d^6)\) time and \(O(d^4)\) space~\citep{Lin2016FastME}.

-To evaluate the real-world practicality of ellipsoid fitting, we implement the algorithm from \citet{Lin2016FastME}, and record the solving times for ellipses in dimensions ranging from 8 to 256.
-The times in \cref{fig:eigh} are obtained by running the algorithm using 64 CPUs.\footnote{We run our experiments on \textosf{\textsc{amd epyc} 7643 48-core processors.}} Extrapolating the best-fit polynomial of degree 6, recovering parameters from a typical 70 billion parameter model would take thousands of years.\footnote{ Such extrapolations should be taken with a grain of salt---these numbers are intended to give a sense for how difficult the problem is at scale. }
+To evaluate the real-world practicality of ellipse fitting, we implement the algorithm from \citet{Lin2016FastME}, and record the solving times for ellipses in dimensions ranging from 8 to 256.
+The times in \cref{fig:eigh} are obtained by running the algorithm using 64 CPUs.\footnote{We run our experiments on \textosf{\textsc{amd epyc} 7643 48-core processors.}} Extrapolating the best-fit polynomial of degree 6, recovering parameters from a typical 70 billion parameter model would take thousands of years.\footnote{ Such extrapolations should be taken with a grain of salt---these numbers are intended only to give intuition. }

 We leave it as an open question as to whether there exists a fast algorithm for generating new outputs on an unknown model ellipse based on samples.
 We ourselves tried a handful of optimizations to speed up ellipse fitting, such as parallelization on GPUs and approximation.
 Unfortunately, the memory requirements of ellipse fitting makes GPU acceleration infeasible for sufficiently large models, and approximation methods catastrophically degraded the accuracy of our recovered ellipse parameters.